-- If pre-generated keys are used then FDP\ACF.1.4/Signer Key Pair Generation shall prevent assigning an already assigned key pair to the R.Signer object The Appliance Administrator can configure the TOE to use pre-generated keys or having the signature key be generated upon the signature key generation request. - Owning a R.Signer object is described in FIA\UAU.5/Signer.
+- From [2].
+If pre-generated keys are used then FDP_ACF.1.4/Signer Key Pair Generation shall prevent assigning an already assigned key pair to the R.Signer object

+This note is satisfied by the TOE.
+The Appliance Administrator can configure the TOE to use pre-generated keys or having the signature key be generated upon the signature key generation request. - From [2].
+Owning a R.Signer object is described in FIA_UAU.5/Signer.

-Signer-Key-Pair-Deletion
+Signer-Key-Pair-Deletion (from [2])